Skew-elliptical copula based mixed models for non-Gaussian longitudinal data with application to an HIV-AIDS study: A copula based longitudinal model

 where $\mathbf{\theta}^*_i = (\mathbf{\theta}_i^\intercal,\mathbf{\phi}_i^\intercal)^\intercal$ is the set of all vector valued parameters in the conditional model. $\mathbf{\theta}_i$ accounts for all the parameters present in the marginals and $\mathbf{\phi}_i$ accounts for the dependence parameters.
 Then the corresponding density function is given by

-Copula based models are very flexible to analyze temporal dependence of longitudinal data since the responses at each point of time have a predefined marginal distribution.
-That is, a copula can be viewed as an association function which describes the dependence between separately specified marginals.
-When the marginals are fixed, many different multivariate models can be obtained from considering different copula functions.
-The random effects $\mathbf{b}_i$ are interpreted as the unobserved regression parameters for the $i$-th subject which explains variability between the subjects.
-The next section describes a class of multivariate copulas, which have desirable dependence properties and can be used for our models in \ref{copglmm1}.
+Copula-based models offer remarkable flexibility in analyzing the temporal dependence of longitudinal data, as the responses at each time point are associated with a predefined marginal distribution.
+Essentially, a copula can be conceptualized as an association function that characterizes the dependence between separately specified marginals.
+With fixed marginals, various multivariate models can be derived by considering different copula functions.
+The random effects $\mathbf{b}_i$ are interpreted as the unobserved regression parameters for the $i$-th subject, which account for variability between subjects.
+The subsequent section outlines a class of multivariate copulas possessing desirable dependence properties, which can be effectively utilized for the models outlined in Equation \ref{copglmm1}.